AlexMabry/grafana.org/content/blog/2019-03-29-timeshift-ep83.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "TimeShift is back after a few weeks away with a lot of updates to share.
-GrafanaCon LA videos and presentations, details on Grafana v6.0.1, upcoming events we’ll be speaking at, and more!"
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we have updates and articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
+Plus learn how to make your own air quality monitor."
 +++

 ### Welcome to TimeShift
-This week we have a number of articles from the Grafana Labs blog we'd like to share, plus a new panel plugin and other updates.
-Also, take a look at our upcoming events.
-If you're going to be attending any of them, please come and say hello!
+This week we have articles from the Grafana Labs team, some initial impressions on our Prometheus-inspired log aggregation project, Loki, and lots more.
+Plus learn how to make your own air quality monitor.

 See an article we missed?
 [Contact us](mailto:hello@grafana.com).